LAND VALUES AND LAND CONVERSION

 THE CASE OF BARCELONA

-City-Port interfaces have become a battle field where success is measured by the capacity to keep or extend your property limits on the others side.
-Thereby, the fence dividing ownership limits plays the role of line of defense between systems.
+City-Port interfaces have become a battlefield where success is measured by the capacity to keep or extend your property limits on the other’s side.
+Thereby, the fence dividing ownership limits plays the role of line of defence between systems.

-Nevertheless, city-port collaboration is emerging from land conversion processes since ports like Barcelona have founded the profitability of trading with urban goods further than the tight and historical assumed
+Nevertheless, city-port collaboration is emerging from land conversion processes since ports like Barcelona have founded the profitability of trading with urban goods further than the tight and historically assumed industrial-logistic requirement.

-industrial-logistic requirement.
 In this scenario, new land conversions are likely.
-In one hand future port developments are not neglected, facilitating future land supply for traditional maritime activities since public-administrative awareness for port expansion is not considered a
+On the one hand future port developments are not neglected, facilitating future land supply for traditional maritime activities since public-administrative awareness for port expansion is not considered a

-physical constrains for expansion, provides the Port Authority a key role in the city management.
+physical constraints for expansion, confers the Port Authority with a key role in city management.